-The governing board for the GSA has adopted the Groundwater Banking at the Landowner Level policy to define rules for developing groundwater consumption credits from landowner and District recharge and banking activities and is attached to this report as Policy 4 in ATTACHMENT 2.
-The policy incentives landowners to user groundwater for recharge and banking when it is available in excess of what's needed for crop demands by crediting the landowners water account with a percentage of the total volume surface water recharged as a groundwater credit.
+The governing board for the GSA has adopted the Groundwater Banking at the Landowner Level policy to define rules for developing groundwater consumption credits from landowner and District recharge and banking activities and is attached to this report as Policy 4 (see ATTACHMENT 2).
+The policy incentivizes landowners to user groundwater for recharge and banking when it is available in excess of what's needed for crop demands by crediting the landowners water account with a percentage of the total volume surface water recharged as a groundwater credit.
 As a result, many landowners have constructed and operate recharge basins on their farms.